tfonteyn/NeverTooManyBooks/README.md

 Translations are now integrated and editable on [https://hosted.weblate.org/engage/nevertoomanybooks/](https://hosted.weblate.org/engage/nevertoomanybooks/)

-- everyone welcome; log a GitHub [issue](https://github.com/tfonteyn/NeverTooManyBooks/issues) if you want to be credited with your help.
+- Everyone welcome; log a GitHub [issue](https://github.com/tfonteyn/NeverTooManyBooks/issues) if you want to be credited with your help.
+- Volunteers have started on Chinese (49%), Vietnamese (31%) and Faroese (16%).
+These will be added if/when completed.

 ## Data sources